 Corrosion-resistant wire mesh, with the least dimension being 1/8-inch thick

-- If you are using a ground vapor barrier, the vents can be of the type that have moveable louvers.
+- If you are using a ground vapor barrier, the vents can be of the type that has moveable louvers.

 Section 308.3, Unventilated Crawlspaces

-This paragraph makes provisions for situations in which builders and homeowner prefer to omit venting in crawlspaces, usually because they wish to prevent thermal heat loss or to prevent access to the space by insects and other vermin.
+This paragraph makes provisions for situations in which builders and homeowner prefer to omit vents in crawlspaces, usually because they wish to prevent thermal heat loss or to prevent insects and other vermin from gaining access to the space.

 In the most recent edition of the IRC, builders are now allowed the option of creating non-vented crawlspaces, provided they follow the following procedures: